sparks-baird/self-driving-lab-demo/README.md

 #### Running the optimizations

 1. If you choose the `public_mqtt_sdl_demo`, you can control your SDL-Demo remotely from anywhere.
-Colab notebook WIP
+The Jupyter notebook tutorial for this is found at https://github.com/sparks-baird/self-driving-lab-demo/blob/main/notebooks/4.2-paho-mqtt-colab-sdl-demo-test.ipynb.

 ## Advanced Installation